vasilealfredbrad/sro-map-editor/README.md

 A 3D map viewer and editor for Silkroad Online game files.

+## Attribution

+This project is based on the original SRO Map Editor source code from [elitepvpers](https://www.elitepvpers.com/forum/silkroad-online/pserver-guides-releases/4245552-re-release-sro-map-editor.html) by sro_cyklon.
+I have enhanced and improved the original codebase with additional features and bug fixes.

 ## Inspiration

 This project was inspired by the need to visualize and edit Silkroad Online map data for private server development and modding.
 The editor provides a 3D interface to work with the game's complex map file structure, making it easier to understand and modify the game world.